gryphon-mount/core/README.md

 Copyright @ 2018 [Gryphon Mount Games LLC](https://gryphonmountgames.com/about/)

-### Published Packages
+### Additional packages

-Specific libraries in this mono-repo may be published under separate open-source licenses.
+Specific libraries that are published in this mono-repository may be under separate licenses.

 View the package's subdirectory for additional information.